 Source: Pumpkin Protein Smoothie

 It doesn’t have to be fall time to take advantage of pumpkin’s fiber and delicious flavor in smoothie recipes.
-In fact, just 2 tablespoons will give you 4 grams of fiber and hardly no starch, which makes it very easy to digest.
+In fact, just 2 tablespoons will give you 4 grams of fiber and hardly any starch, which makes it very easy to digest.
 Pumpkin is also a good source of iron, potassium, and water to provide optimal support for your energy and electrolyte levels.

 6. Shredded Coconut